DaveMcEwan/dmppl/README.md

     which have built-in Python shells,
     TODO: Collate version dependencies for various programs and decide what I want to support: Inkscape, Blender, nextpnr, yosys, ...
-  - pip packages are not specified with versions as it is assumed (naively) that the latest releases won't break anything.

-See the `Makefile` to wrap up common actions and provide examples of how to run things.
+See the `Makefile` to wrapup common actions and provide examples of how to run things.

   - `make venv` to create a virtual environment for each supported version.